Message from the Chairman's deskFont Size T T

 - Involvement of our student body in the gradual transformation towards a preferred University

-I look forward to working with you all, IU students, colleagues and management.
+I look forward to working with you all, IUPS students, colleagues and management.

-Mr. Solomon Wanyiri - Chairman, School of Business
+Mr. Tom Ojwang - Chairman, School of Business

 Work-Ready Way of Studying Business at University

 Are you interested in learning about real-life business while taking a degree?
-IU School of Business now offers the opportunity.
+IUPS School of Business now offers the opportunity.

 As per the May intake 2012, School of Business will go the extra mile of providing our new students with competencies aligning them directly with market needs in business and government.